shl152/cs445-rec1/README.md

 ## Java CLI

-1) Download the provided code by cloning the [Recitation 1 repository](https://github.com/2217-cs445/cs445-rec1).
+1) Download the provided code by cloning this [Recitation 1 repository](https://github.com/2217-cs445/cs445-rec1).
 You will find the following Java files: